 Keep The Greenery Outdoors

 Many homeowners believe that houseplants are a great way to add beauty and air cleaning to their homes.
 But the truth is that houseplants do more harm than good.
 For the small amount of oxygen that they generate, there are introducing many potential contaminants.
 The damp soil in pots and planters is the perfect place for mold spores to flourish.
 And the leaves or foliage is a dust magnet that can be very tough to clean.
 Finally, anything that produces pollen has no place in your home.

 Bring In Fresh Air

 We always think of the outside air as far more hazardous than the air in our homes.
 But only in very rare cases is the outdoor air a lower quality than the air inside your house.
 So plan times for regular air exchanges for your home.
 Ideally, you can schedule a time when the temperature outside is pleasant, and the air quality is also in the good range.
 During the air exchange is also a great time to clean as you can use the air currents to help remove some of the airborne dust from your home.

 There are many types of air purification devices on the market.
 But the ones that work most effectively are the professional quality devices added to your HVAC equipment.
 These devices clean all the air moving through your HVAC to provide the least dust and dirty circulation throughout your home.

-To learn more about improving the air quality in your home, call (806) 787-6501.
-The HVAC experts at Action Air & Plumbing can offer tips and a recommendation for a professional air purification system for your home.
+To learn more about improving the air quality in your home, call 806-583-3558.
+The HVAC experts at Action Air Plumbing and Septic can offer tips and a recommendation for a professional air purification system for your home.